History of Nicaragua: Communist leanings and U.S. backed Contras

 After a brief period of sanctions, Nicaragua was faced with a collapsing economy.
-The U.S. trained and financed the Contras, which were a counter-revolutionary group, based in neighbouring Honduras to militarily oppose the Sandinista government.
+The U.S. trained and financed the Contras, a counter-revolutionary group, based in neighbouring Honduras to militarily oppose the Sandinista government.
 President Reagan called the Contras "the moral equivalent of our founding fathers."
 The Contras, groups of Somoza's National Guard who had fled to Honduras, were organized, trained and funded by CIA.
 The Contra chain of command included some ex-National Guardsmen, including Contra founder and commander Enrique Bermúdez and others, including ex-Sandinista hero Edén Pastora, who rejected the Leninist orientation of the Sandinistas.
 The Contras operated out of camps in the neighbouring Honduras to the north and Costa Rica to the south.
 They engaged in a systematic campaign of terror amongst the rural Nicaraguan population to disrupt social reform projects of the Sandinistas.

 The US support for the Contras sparked widespread criticism from many quarters around the globe including within Nicaragua and the U.S., Democrats in Congress included.
 Several historians have criticized the contra campaign and the Reagan Administration's support for it, citing the brutality and numerous human rights violations of the Contras.
 LaRamee and Polakoff, for example, describe the destruction of health centers, schools and cooperatives at the hands of the rebels.
-Others have contended that large scale murder, rape and torture also occurred in Contra dominated areas.
+Others have contended that large scale murder, rape and torture also occurred in Contra-dominated areas.
 The US also sought to place economic pressure on the Sandinistas, and the Reagan administration imposed a full trade embargo.

 The Sandinistas were also accused of human rights abuses including torture, disappearances and mass executions.
 The Inter-American Commission on Human Rights investigated abuses by Sandinista forces, including an execution of 35 to 40 Miskitos in December 1981, and an execution of 75 people in November 1984.